jamiepoli/JamvieCTF/content/about.md

 I'm Vie, real name Jam, and I'm a computer science/mathematics student from the University of British Columbia.
 I'm also a mentor/executive member of the UBC CTF team, [Maple Bacon](https://ubcctf.github.io/), where I help with managerial duties and provide educational resources to those new to the CTF scene - particularly in web application and network security.

-Some of my other interests include, but are not limited to: statistics, art history, earth sciences, and physics.
+Some of my other interests include, but are not limited to: art history, earth sciences, and physics.
 Outside of computer security competitions, I utilize my skills in mathematics and computer science combined with my artistic talent to create projects carrying technology to a wider audience.

 I have a desire to understand what mystery obscures us from, and a hope to use my skills to create an accessible space for others to learn and understand the beautiful complexities of the world around us, and to keep us safe in a growing digitally-omnipresent era.

 {{< image src="/images/Self.png" alt="satisfies all checks" position="center" style="border-radius: 900px; width: 300px;" >}}

-## ▶ Skillset

-As mentioned previously, I excel in web application and network security exploits - most of my writeups and blog posts are about this topic.
-Nonetheless, in the world of security I consider myself a learning student in cryptography and reverse engineering, skills I hope to develop in the future.

-From a technical perspective, my skillset is varied and encompasses several topics - from linear programming to algorithm analysis.
-With an eye for detail, I excel at improving program architecture, with a thorough knowledge on how to implement unique security solutions given my ethical hacking background.
-I like to see the beauty in math, and I can bring to the table techniques and tools forged through my mathematics courses to optimize the efficiency of any codebase or project I'm placed on.

 ## ▶ FAQ